-criticism of then South Korean President Lee Myung-Bak.
-He later was present for Kim Jong-un's guidance of two KPA artillery-firing exercises in April 2014.

-- Lieutenant General Kim Yong-bok is the commander of the 11th • Corps (aka "Storm Corps").
-He made his first public appearance with Kim Jong-un in December 2014 at a multiple-launch rocket drill, although in an unnamed capacity.717 He was identified as the 11th Corps Commander when he attended and spoke at a meeting commemorating late leader Kim Jong-il's birth anniversary at Kumsusan Memorial Palace of the Sun on February 13, 2015.
+- present for Kim Jong-un's guidance of two KPA artillery-firing exercises in April 2014. - Lieutenant General Kim Yong-bok is the commander of the 11th Corps (aka "Storm Corps").
+He made his first public appearance with Kim Jong-un in December 2014 at a multiple-launch rocket [MRL] drill, although in an unnamed capacity.726 He was identified as the 11th Corps Commander when he attended and spoke at a meeting commemorating late leader Kim Jong-il's birth anniversary at Kumsusan Memorial Palace of the Sun on February 13, 2015.
 The 11th Corps is a special warfare command in nature but is much bigger and more diverse in the range of its mission.
 Experts estimate that it has a force size of 40,000 to 80,000.
-It has some ten brigades under its command, including a light infantry brigade called "Lightning," a combat air command called "Thunder," and a sniper brigade called "Thunderbolt."718 Kim Yong-bok's formal chain of command runs through the GSD, although he most likely also has a line of communication to O Kuk-ryol, who retains responsibility for crisis operations within the NDC.
-Kim Yong-bok replaced Colonel General Choe Kyong-song, who has not been seen in public since October 2013, when he accompanied Kim Jong-un to a visit to the Kumsusan Memorial Palace.719 - Lieutenant General Kim Rak-gyom has been a member of the CMC and Commander of the SRF since 2012.
+It has some 10 brigades under its command, including a light infantry brigade called "Lightning," a combat air command called "Thunder," and a sniper brigade called "Thunderbolt."727 Kim Yong-bok's formal chain of command runs through the General Staff, although he most likely also has a line of communication to O Kuk-ryol, who retains responsibility for crisis operations within the NDC.
+Kim Yong-bok replaced Colonel General Choe Kyong-song, who has not been seen in public since October 2013, when he accompanied Kim Jong-un to a visit to the Kumsusan Memorial Palace.728 - Lieutenant General Kim Rak-gyom has been a member of the CMC and Commander of the SRF since 2012.
 Kim emerged very quickly on the leadership scene in 2012, replacing Choe Sang-ryeo, who had overseen the transformation of the Missile Command into the SRF in 2011.
-At the Fourth Party Conference, Kim Rak-gyom was the only Lieutenant General to be elected to the Party's CMC, a move which reflected the importance of the command within the armed forces, something made apparent with Kim Jong-un's speech on April 15th to
+At the Fourth Party Conference, Kim Rak-gyom was the only lieutenant general to be elected to the Party's CMC, a move which reflected the importance of the command within the armed forces, something made apparent with Kim Jong-un's speech on April 15th to the "bold soldiers of the People's Army, Navy, Air Force and Strategic

-^{717 &}quot;Kim Jong Un Guides Multiple-Rocket Launching Drill; No Date Given," KCNA, December 29, 2014.
+^{726 &}quot;Kim Jong Un Guides Multiple-Rocket Launching Drill; No Date Given," KCNA, December 29, 2014.

-718 Lee Yong-Su, "Kim Jong-un's Right-Hand Man?
-'Storm Corps' Unveiled," The Chosun Ilbo, December 14, 2011.
+727 Lee Yong-Su, "Kim Jong-un's Right-Hand Man?
+'Storm Corps' Unveiled" The Chosun Ilbo, December 14, 2011.

-719 The rumors of change of command of the 11th Corps stretch back to 2014.
+The rumors of change of command of the 11th Corps stretch back to 2014.
 It is not clear if Choe, who has personal ties to the Kim family, has migrated to another senior military position, has been sent away for temporary revolutionary education, or has been dismissed entirely.
 It is also not clear whether he retains his position on the CMC to which he was appointed at the Third Party Conference in 2010.
 See Michael Madden, "New KPA Special Operations Forces Commander," North Korean Leadership Watch, February 15, 2015.

-the "bold soldiers of the People's Army, Navy, Air Force and Strategic Rocket Force."
-According to some sources, Kim Jong-un has a special attachment to the SRF in that it reflects the high-tech part of the armed forces.
+Rocket Force."
+According to some sources, Kim Jong-un has a special attachment to the SRF in that it reflects the high tech part of the armed forces.
 During the March/April crisis of 2013, Kim Rak-gyom was one of four military officers pictured briefing Kim Jong-un against a backdrop of a map showing the ranges of North Korean missiles.
 The SRF Command is a unified command of all short-, medium- and intermediate-range missile units under the NDC.
 Thus, Kim Rak-gyom most likely has direct channels of communication to a number of NDC members, including Kim Jong-un, the First Chairman, and the members who hold defense industry portfolios.